SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 I contributed in successfully migrating data visualizations from a legacy software to AWS QuickSight.
 Through proper communication and collaboration of engineers and data scientists across different culture and different timezones, we found out that some of the visuals need not use custom algorithms but, through heavy research on this new technology, to learn how to configure the built-in systems to create a matching data visualization of the legacy software instead.

 ---

+key player in getting that ORBIT created galaxy formation, constellation role model instrumental in building it whether it's assigned it or not to observe the business process, then I decided to bring physics in the system and designed the ORBIT It's my own career so I don't hold back just because I'm called an OPT